-The TIP Highway Program was developed with the assumption that federal funding for the state would range between \$661 million and \$726 million annually over the next five years (these amounts include the funds that would be set aside as payments for the Accelerated Bridge Program, and exclude required matching funds).
+The TIP Highway Program was developed with the assumption that federal funding for the state would range between \$676 million and \$739 million annually over the next five years (these amounts include only federal funds and include the funds that would be set aside as payments for the Accelerated Bridge Program).

 The process of deciding how to use this federal funding in the Boston region follows several steps.
-First, MassDOT reserves funding for GANs debt service payments for the Accelerated Bridge Program; annual GANs payments range between \$66 million and \$94 million annually over the five years of this TIP.
+First, MassDOT reserves funding for GANs debt service payments for the Accelerated Bridge Program; annual GANs payments range between \$81 million and \$98 million annually over the five years of this TIP.

-The remaining Federal-Aid Highway Program funds are budgeted to support state and regional (that is, MPO) priorities.
-In this planning cycle, \$734 million to \$782 million annually was available statewide for programming (these amounts include both federal dollars and the local match).
+The remaining Federal-Aid Highway Program funds are budgeted to support state priorities and regional (that is, MPO) priorities.
+In this planning cycle, \$734 million to \$792 million annually was available for programming statewide (these amounts include both federal dollars and the local match).
 MassDOT customarily provides the local match (which can also be provided by other entities); thus, projects are typically funded with 80 percent federal dollars and 20 percent state dollars, depending on the funding program.

-MassDOT allocates approximately one-third of the total available federal funding among the state's MPOs for programming.
-This discretionary funding for MPOs is suballocated by formula to determine the Regional Target amounts.
+Next, MassDOT allocates one third of the remaining funding among the state's MPOs for programming.
+This discretionary funding for MPOs is sub-allocated by formula to determine the Regional Target amounts.
 MassDOT develops these targets in consultation with the Massachusetts Association of Regional Planning Agencies (MARPA).
+This TIP was programmed with the assumption that the Boston Region MPO will have between \$102 million and \$110 million annually for Regional Target amounts (which consist of federal funding and state funding for the local match).

-MassDOT then finalizes the statewide program targets.
-Funding is allocated across the following funding categories:
+Finally, MassDOT allocates the remaining funding across the following funding categories: